atatemiz/DSA210-Project-Etsy-Shop-Success-Analysis/README.md

 This project studies Etsy shops and their products to understand what “success” looks like on the platform.

-Using two publicly available datasets from Kaggle (one at shop level, one at item level), I:
+Using two publicly available Etsy-related datasets from Kaggle (one at shop level, one at item level), I:

-- Clean and combine the data,
+- Clean and preprocess raw marketplace data,
-- Create new, more informative features,
+- Engineer informative features at both shop and item level,
-- Explore distributions and relationships with visualizations,
+- Explore distributions and relationships using visualizations,
-- Investigate three concrete statistical hypotheses about shop success and price levels.
+- Investigate three concrete statistical hypotheses related to shop success and item pricing.

-The final goal is to turn raw marketplace data into interpretable insights that could guide a small Etsy seller.
+The final goal is to transform raw Etsy marketplace data into interpretable insights that could guide small and independent Etsy sellers.

 ---